VictorGambarini/ResBaz/README.md

-# ResBaz
+# ResBaz Example Package

-ResBaz example python package
+This package is an example utilised in the tutorials.